mparker2/mparker_phd_thesis/03_results_chapter_3/text.md

 Since PG4 forming sequences in CDS regions must also code for protein sequence, we were interested in identifying the degree to which PG4s are determined by coding sequence.
 Some PG4 motifs cannot be removed from the CDS without changing the protein sequence.
 We refer to these as hardcoded PG4s.
 To explore this idea, we developed the reverse translation simulation, where codon usage across the whole genome was used to simulate potential coding sequences (PCSs) for each CDS, and the number of PG4s in the real CDS vs the average PCS was compared.
 This method identified that the G-content skew on both strands is heightened by codon choice, however some G-content skew is also hardcoded by protein sequence.
 This suggests that protein sequence may in fact be under selection to increase template strand G-content at the start of the CDS.
 We also found that the levels of PG4s on the coding strand of real CDSs were lower than was expected from PCSs, i.e. codon choice selectively removes non-hardcoded PG4s on the coding strand.
 This is possibly to remove obstacles to the ribosome during translation, since coding strand PG4s may also form in the mRNA, and RNA G4s are more stable than DNA G4s [@Collie2010].
 The levels of coding strand PG4s were greater at the distal end of the CDS in both real CDSs and simulated PCSs, suggesting a greater level of hardcoded PG4s occur towards the end of CDSs.

 Reverse translation identifies that the levels of template strand PG4s are greater in real CDSs than expected from PCSs at the start codon proximal end.
 This enrichment falls through the CDS, and the second half of the template strand CDS is depleted in PG4s.
 This suggests that PG4s serve some purpose at the start of CDSs, perhaps in regulating Pol II speed.
-Furthermore, we see a peak of template strand PG4s at the proximal end of PCSs, suggesting that there are more hardcoded or partially hardcoded PG4s at the proximal end, and that N-terminal protein sequence may in fact be selected to allow PG4 formation in the DNA.
+Furthermore, we see a peak of template strand PG4s at the start codon proximal end of PCSs, suggesting that there are more hardcoded or partially hardcoded PG4s at the proximal end, and that N-terminal protein sequence may in fact be selected to allow PG4 formation in the DNA.

 To further explore the levels of hardcoded vs. non-hardcoded PG4s in Arabidopsis CDSs, we identified, for each overlapping PG4 register, whether each G-run was hardcoded or not.
 The one or two amino acid motif which was contributed to by each G-run was also determined.
 We found that greater than 50% of all PG4 G-runs are hardcoded, and 34% of all PG4s are totally hardcoded.
 The start codon proximal end of the template strand contains the greatest number of non-hardcoded PG4s, explaining the strong enrichment in this region compared to PCSs.